DuendeSoftware/docs.duendesoftware.com/IdentityServer/v7/docs/content/bff/apis/remote.md

 There are two different ways to set up Remote API proxying in Duende.BFF.
 This page describes the built-in simple HTTP forwarder.
 Alternatively, you can integrate Duende.BFF with Microsoft's reverse proxy [YARP]({{< ref "/bff/apis/yarp" >}}), which allows for more complex reverse proxy features provided by YARP combined with the security and identity features of Duende.BFF.

-### Simple HTTP forwarder
+## Simple HTTP forwarder

 Duende.BFF's simple HTTP forwarder maps routes in the BFF to a remote API surface.
 It uses [Microsoft YARP](https://github.com/microsoft/reverse-proxy) internally, but is much simpler to configure than YARP.
 The intent is to provide a developer-centric and simplified way to proxy requests from the BFF to remote APIs when more complex reverse proxy features are not needed.

 These routes receive automatic anti-forgery protection and integrate with automatic token management.

-To enable this feature, add a reference to the *Duende.BFF.Yarp* Nuget package, add the remote APIs service to DI, and call the *MapRemoteBFFApiEndpoint* method to create the mappings.
+To enable this feature, add a reference to the *Duende.BFF.Yarp* NuGet package, add the remote APIs service to DI, and call the *MapRemoteBFFApiEndpoint* method to create the mappings.

 #### Add Remote API Service to DI